sulmar/nobleprog-uganda-blazor/excercices/product-list-page.md

 # Exercise: Product List Page
 ## Goal:
-Your task is to create a page in Blazor that displays a list of products based on data from a repository.
+Your task is to create a page in Blazor that displays a list of products based on data from a **api service**.

 ## Functional requirements:
 The page should display a table with the list of products.
 Each row should include: